appclacks/mirabelle/site/mirabelle/content/howto/stream/_index.md

 You have three windows types availables in Mirabelle.
 Like some actions in Mirabelle, time windows will send downstream a list of events instead of an individual event.
 It means you should be careful about which action you will use downstream.
 It should be actions working on list of events.

 The first one, `fixed-time-window`, will buffer all events during a defined duration and then flush them downstream.
 For example, `(fixed-time-window {:duration 60})` will create windows of 60 seconds.
+You can pass a `:delay` option to `fixed-time-window` to tolerate late events and avoid losing them (for example: `(fixed-time-window {:duration 60 :delay 30})`).

 The `fixed-event-window` action will created windows not based on time, but based on the number of events the action receives.
 For example, `(fixed-event-window {:size 60})` will buffer events until 10 are buffered, and then pass the window downstream.